honungsburk/legacy-personal-website/about.markdown

 ---

 Hi!
-My name is Frank Hampus Weslien, if you didn't guess that already.
+My name is Frank Hampus Weslien, if you hadn't alrady guessed that.
-I was born in 1996, and spent my early days in Uppsala, Sweden.
+I was born in 1996, and spent my early days in Uppsala, Sweden before moving to Lund in 2016 to pursue a degree in software engineering at LTH.
-Currently I'm pursuing a degree in software engineering at LTH, Lund.
+On my spare time I like to write, paint and program, and every now and again I write a blog post.